Participant information

 The various albums will be posted on the race’s Facebook page during the day after the race day.
 For the Pica photos, most likely some photos will be uploaded on race day, while the rest will be uploaded the following day.
 Eventually, all the pictures will also appear Flickr .

-Pre-registered participants who have to withdraw from the start will not receive a refund of the entry fee paid.
+Pre-registered participants who have to withdraw from the start will not be refunded the entry fee paid.

 If you can’t run yourself, you can transfer your start number for the distance to someone else in this way: Give the new participant your username and password.
 He/she logs in here and changes all information.